lizhanmit/learning-notes/hive-note/hive-note.md

   - Tableau along with Apache Hive can be used for Data Visualization.
   - Apache Tez integration with Hive will provide you real time processing capabilities.
 - Stores data in HDFS by default.
 Also supports Amazon S3.
+- Hive can be used to process terabytes to petabytes of data.

 ### Data Units